EvyW/Explainable_Artificial_Intelligence_Tutorial/XAI_Presentation.md

 <h3 id="advantages-and-disadvantages-6">Advantages and disadvantages</h3>
 <p>Advantages:</p>
 <ul>
-<li>An important advantage of anchors is that it expresses the explanation in short, disjoint rules, which are easier to interpret</li>
+<li>An important advantage of anchors is that <strong>it expresses the explanation in short, disjoint rules, which are easier to interpret</strong></li>
-<li>The user knows when the explanation for an instance generalizes to other instances.</li>
+<li>The <strong>user knows when the explanation for an instance generalizes to other instances.</strong></li>
 </ul>
 <p>Disadvantages:</p>
 <ul>
-<li>Only captures the behavior of the model on a local region.</li>
-<li>Anchors can create explanations for complex functions, but the rule to explain the prediction can become very large.</li>
+<li><strong>Anchors can create explanations for complex functions, but the rule to explain the prediction can become very large.</strong></li>
 </ul>
 <h2 id="shapley-values">Shapley values!!</h2>
 <h3 id="general-idea-7">General idea</h3>